nahmii/amm-contracts/README.md

 # NiiFi exchange smart contracts

-This repository contains both the NiiFi uniswap forked v2-core and v2-periphery repositories.
+This repository contains both the NiiFi v1-core and v1-periphery repositories.
 Changes versus the original repositories are:
 - Compatibility with the Nahmii Virtual Machine (NVM).
 - Updated Waffle from V2 to V3.
 - Updated tests to work with Waffle V3.